Bart Verbruggen exclusive interview: Brighton goalkeeper relishing life under 'brilliant' Roberto De Zerbi

 "Jason is a very, very good guy, always ready to answer my questions or help me if he sees something.
 I've learned a lot and picked up on a lot of details from him just by watching him in training and in games.
 He pushes me and I'm grateful for how much he has helped me."

-De Zerbi insists he still views them equally and there seems little danger of complacency from Verbruggen - "nothing is for certain," he says - but his record stands up to scrutiny.
+De Zerbi insists he still views them equally and there seems little danger of complacency from Verbruggen - "nothing is for certain," he says when asked about keeping his place in the team - but his record stands up to scrutiny.
 Brighton concede fewer goals and lose fewer games when he starts.

 At only 21, his performances have earned him a place in Ronald Koeman's Netherlands team ahead of this summer's European Championship.
 De Zerbi, meanwhile, has described him as having the potential to become one of the best goalkeepers in Europe.